Arsenal on this day in history. The March Files.

 11 March 1899: Arsenal beat Tottenham 2-1 in their last home “United League” match in front of a crowd of 6,000.

 11 March 1911: League debut for John Peart; Arsenal 1 Everton 0.
-Also Mr Bateup plays his penultimate game.
+Also Mr Bateup played his penultimate game.
 The game was also the start of an 11 match sequence without defeat which saved Arsenal from relegation.
 And it was the last time Arsenal won a home league game on 11 March!

 11 March 1922: Joe Shaw’s last league game as a player – a 1-0 defeat to Man U. He went on to manage Arsenal’s reserves before taking over the first team on the death of Herbert Chapman and leading the side to another League trophy.